HARPS: An Online POMDP Framework for Human-Assisted Robotic Planning and Sensing: Motivating Problems and Background

 One approach to POMDP approximation, the QMDP algorithm \cite{littman1995learning}, attempts to use a fully observable MDP policy to compute the optimal action in a partially observed step.
 As QMDPs are only exactly optimal assuming the state will indeed become fully observable after a single timestep, they are generally unsuitable for information gathering dependent problems such as the one addressed in this work.
-However, the introduction of the oracular POMDP (OPOMDP) formulation \cite{armstrong2007oracular,armstrong2008approximate} built on a QMDP policy and enabled the use of a human sensor to provide ``perfect" state information at a fixed cost.
+However, the introduction of the oracular POMDP (OPOMDP) formulation \cite{armstrong2007oracular,armstrong2008approximate} builds on a QMDP policy and enables the use of a human sensor to provide `perfect' state information at a fixed cost.
 Further work resulted in Human Observation Provider POMDPs (HOP-POMDPs) \cite{rosenthal2011modeling}, which allow the consideration of oracular humans who are not always available to answer a robotic query.
 HOP-POMDPs calculate a cost of asking, which is then weighed against the potential information value, similar to VOI aware planning in \cite{kaupp2010human}.
 When augmented with the Learning the Model of Humans as Observation Providers (LM-HOP) algorithm \cite{rosenthal2011learning}, HOP-POMDPs can estimate both the accuracy and availability of humans, thus treating them as probabilistic sensors.
 A primary drawback to using either OPOMDPs or HOP-POMDPs to address target tracking problems is that while they both enable a QMDP based policy to consider information gathering actions, these actions consist of a single self-localization query.
 Such formulations ignore the rich information set available in the motivating problem thanks to the presence of semantically labeled objects.
+The present work addresses this limitation by expanding the information gathering actions to include a broader set of queries regarding target position and dynamics.